Tube and Tyre Basic Guides By Carter Hayes February 24, 2026 10 min read

 How Treadwear Grades Are Determined

-You’ll start by looking at the standardized 7,200‑mile treadwear test procedure that measures wear under controlled conditions.
-The tire’s wear is then compared to a Course Monitoring Tire (CMT) rated at 100 to produce the treadwear grade (e.g., 400 vs 200).
-Remember that driving habits, climate, and road conditions will cause real‑world variability, so the grade is a comparative indicator shown on the sidewall rather than an exact lifespan prediction.
+The process starts with a standardized 7,200-mile treadwear test.
+This measures wear under controlled conditions.
+The tire’s wear is then compared to a Course Monitoring Tire rated at 100.
+This produces the treadwear grade.
+For example, a tire might get a 400 rating while the control gets a 200.
+Remember that your driving habits, local climate, and road conditions will change real-world results.
+The grade is a comparative tool shown on the sidewall, not an exact lifespan promise.

 Treadwear Test Procedure